Jodu555/CineFinn/README.md

 This Version introduces the RMVC (Remote Video Control) System the Upgraded Video Player (Enhanced One Screen Mouse Over) the Sharing Functionallity and the improved account settings

-## v4 (TODO)
+## v4

-This Version introduces the playlist idea and the account restriction idea although the general permission system and therefore the account restrictions
+This Version introduces the account restriction idea although the general permission system and therefore the account restrictions and the ToDo Setting

+## v5 (TODO)

+This version should introduce the Sync System and the new HomePage

 ## Stretch